freddyvelarde/WizardlyAPI/README.md

 }
 ```

-- DELETE: `/users/remove` - This endpoint returns the profile information of the authenticated user.
+- DELETE: `/users/remove` - This endpoint remove the users information from the system

 ```javascript
 import axios from "axios";